adiled/adiled/README.md

 ### Hello!

-Yup!
-That's me catching a happy breath :point_left:, I like heights! :sweat_smile:
+:point_left: I grew up hanging on trees :orangutan: and roller skating in a soviet-built suburb of an Asian megapolis.

 For IPA nerds, I'm called ɑðɪl

-I grew up hanging on trees :orangutan: and roller skating in a soviet-built suburb of an Asian megapolis.

 ## :sailboat: My voyage